social-technologies/blockchain/frame/social-dao/README.md

 ## Functions - TODO

-The `pallet-social-dao` is a runtime module on the Social Network blockchain and is implemented as follows:
+The `pallet-social-dao` is a runtime module on the earth blockchain blockchain and is implemented as follows:

 ```
 createSocialDAO(name, ticker, supply, owner) - anyone can call